mohamedstt/financeapp/README.md

 ## 📖 About

-This is a clone of flappybird made with javascript.
+This is an application for control finances made with javascript.

 ## 🚀 Technologies: